PrisonBreak8/artur-front-end/CONTRIBUTING.md

 ```
 git remote -v
 ```
-**6.** Always take a pull from the upstream repository to your master branch to keep it at par with the main project(updated repository).
+**6.** Always take a pull from the upstream repository to your master branch to keep it at par with the artur-front-end project(updated repository).
 ```
 git pull upstream artur-front-end
 ```